ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ## token_upload {#sec-token_upload}

-This section defines the additional parameter "token_upload".
+This section defines the additional "token_upload" parameter.
 The parameter can be used in an Access Token Request sent by C to the token endpoint at the AS, as well as in the successful Access Token Response sent as reply by the AS.

-* The parameter "token_upload" is OPTIONAL in an Access Token Request.
+* The "token_upload" parameter is OPTIONAL in an Access Token Request.
 The presence of this parameter indicates that C opts in to use the new, alternative ACE workflow defined in {{sec-workflow}}, whose actual use for uploading the issued access token to the RS is an exclusive prerogative of the AS.

   This parameter can take one of the following integer values.
 When the Access Token Request is encoded in CBOR, those values are encoded as CBOR unsigned integers.
 The value of the parameter determines whether the follow-up successful Access Token Response will have to include certain information, in case the AS has successfully uploaded the access token to the RS.